Foster Volunteer Information

 on to his new and better life.
 And, knowing you can now help another needy baby.

 What is the cost involved?
 The rescue will be responsible for the vet care for a dog that is placed in your home, by

 the rescue director (details outlined in the foster contract).
-It is typical for a foster home to pay for food and toys while
+It is typical for a foster home to pay for food, treats and toys

 What process is involved in becoming a foster parent?